 We sell solar wafers primarily to solar cell and module manufacturers globally.
-In 2015, a significant portion of our wafer sales were made to companies based in Asia, primarily to leading solar cell and module companies in China, South Korea, India and Singapore.
-The majority of our module sales in 2015 were made to distributors across the globe including distributors in Europe, the United States and the Asia-Pacific region.
+In 2016, a significant portion of our wafer sales were made to companies based in Asia, primarily to leading solar cell and module companies in China, South Korea, India and Singapore.
+The majority of our module sales in 2016 were made to distributors across the globe including distributors in Europe, the United States and the Asia-Pacific region.
 We have begun to refine our module sales strategy to sell directly to end users in order to enhance our pricing power and increase our profit margin.
 We believe that one of the most cost-effective and innovative ways to improve module efficiencies is through enhanced wafer technologies, an area where we have historical expertise.
 In addition, we have continued to focus on implementing various cost reduction programs and have reduced our silicon consumption rate and non-silicon wafer processing costs.
+In 2014, 2015 and 2016, we shipped 2,878.2 MW, 2,748.8 MW and 2,603.3 MW, respectively, of solar power products.

-At the end of 2012, we started to implement our business strategy to transform our business focus from solar wafer manufacturing to module manufacturing.
-The shift in our business focus was completed in 2013.
-In July 2013, we were promoted to "Tier 1" status on the PV Module Maker Tier System published by Bloomberg New Energy Finance, or BNEF.
-According to BNEF, tier 1 module manufacturers are those that have provided products to three different projects, which have received non-recourse financing by three different banks in the past two years.
-In connection with this business transformation, we have implemented strategic initiatives including increasing the volume of our module sales and the size of our marketing team.
-As of December 31, 2015, our in-house module manufacturing capacity was 1.2 GW.
 In the past, we sourced part of our modules from overseas OEM located in various regions including Europe, South Asia and the Asia-Pacific region to allow us to provide a greater volume of solar modules without incurring additional significant capital expenditures.
-Since 2015, as the cost of OEM became higher than our in-house manufacturing, we have significantly reduced our current overseas OEM module capacity and plan to cease the overseas module OEM arrangements in the first half of 2016.
-In 2016, we plan to maintain our current in-house module manufacturing capacity.
+Since 2015, as the cost of OEM became higher than our in-house manufacturing, we have significantly reduced our current overseas OEM module capacity.
+As of December 31, 2016, we ceased all the overseas module OEM arrangements.
 We may resume the module OEM arrangements in the future if our module business requires and subject to market conditions.
 We believe that our globalized structure enables us to quickly adapt to changes in demand as a result of market forces or changes in trade policies.
 We also believe that continued investment in establishing a global network has attracted new customers and improved industry recognition of our solar products.